emaphp/eMacros/README.md

 ##Arrays and objects

 <br/>
-Arrays are created througn the *array* function.
+Arrays are created through the *array* function.
 It is possible to define key-value pairs using tuples.

 ```lisp
 ; arrays.em